 As first seen by this reporter and others, iTunes 10 launched late Wednesday evening with Facebook Connect intact.
 The feature, initially available when editing your profile, allowed users to connect their Facebook accounts to their Apple IDs to find Facebook friends on Ping.
 But the option has subsequently vanished.

-However, later in the afternoon, Phil Schiller—in a video interview, also by Swisher—enthusiastically confirmed the presence of Facebook Connect.
+in a video interview, also by Swisher—enthusiastically confirmed the presence of Facebook Connect.
 “You can do that, you can use your Facebook contacts to find friends who are also on Ping,” said Schiller.

 With all the conflicting reports coming out of the company, it’s hard to nail down just what precisely happened.
 Was Facebook Connect planned as part of iTunes 10, then pulled afterwards at the request of Apple’s CEO?
 Was it never supposed to be in the release at all, and some people just didn’t receive the memo?
 Unfortunately, we’re all still in the dark, as Apple has yet to return Macworld and other publications’ requests for comment on this story.